 Since 2014 she has been the first Artist-in-Residence with Natural Resources Defense Council (NRDC).
-Kendler is Board Co-Chair of artist residency ACRE and sits on the Fundraising Committee of the Board of international climate change organization 350.org.
-She is also art coordinator for Extinction Rebellion Chicago and a member of art collective Deep Time Chicago.
+Kendler sits on the Board of artist residency ACRE and the Board Fundraising Committee of international climate change organization 350.org.
+She is also a founding member of Artists Commit, an artist-led initiative to cultivate climate-consciousness in the artworld.

 Kendler holds a MFA from The School of the Art Institute of Chicago (2006) and a BFA from The Maryland Institute College of Art (2002, summa cum laude).

-Her work has also been included in group exhibitions at Exit Art (NYC), CCA Wattis Institute for Contemporary Art (San Francisco), La Box at les Écoles Nationale Supérieures D’art (France), Claremorris Gallery (Ireland), Public Pool (Detroit), and in Chicago at Columbia College, Johalla Projects, and Gallery 400 among others.
+Her work has also been included in group exhibitions at The Neubauer Collegium (Chicago), Exit Art (NYC), The Wattis Institute for Contemporary Art (San Francisco), La Box at les Écoles Nationale Supérieures D’art (France), Claremorris Gallery (Ireland), Public Pool (Detroit), and will be included in an upcoming exhibition at London's Hayward Gallery alongside Otobong Nkonga and Hito Steyerl, among others.

-She has been invited to speak about her environmentally-engaged practice at universities, institutions and symposiums including the Wexner Center for the Arts (Columbus, OH), SxSW Eco (Austin, TX), the Goethe-Institut (Chicago), Northwestern University (Chicago), the Botanical Speculations Symposium (SAIC) and delivered the closing lecture at the Shapiro Research Symposium (SAIC).
+She has been invited to speak about her environmentally-engaged practice at universities, institutions and symposiums including the Smithsonian NMNH, The University of Chicago, Wexner Center for the Arts (Columbus, OH), SxSW Eco (Austin, TX), the Goethe-Institut (Chicago), the Botanical Speculations Symposium (SAIC) and she delivered the closing lecture at the Shapiro Research Symposium (SAIC).

 Alongside an interdisciplinary team, she was awarded a major Humanities Without Walls grant for her community-engagement project Garden for a Changing Climate.

-She was also the co-creator (with Molly Schafer) of The Endangered Species Print Project, which from 2009-2018 worked with over 20 artists to create limited-edition artworks which raised funds for critically endangered species.
-The project was exhibited at spaces like the Notebaert Nature Museum, galleries and film festivals and was covered in Orion Magazine's 35th anniversary issue.
+She was also the co-creator, with Molly Schafer), of The Endangered Species Print Project, which from 2009-2018 worked with over 20 artists to create limited-edition artworks which raised funds for critically endangered species.
+The project was widely exhibited and was featured in Orion Magazine's 35th anniversary issue.
 ESPP raised over $15,000 for conservation.

 Her artwork and writing has also been featured in a number of published books, including Loanwords to Live With: An Ecotopian Lexicon, Sustainable Solutions from Oxford University Press and Why Look at Plants? by Dr. Giovanni Aloi.